 C: Create reminders by putting something in the back of your car next to your child, such as a briefcase, purse or cell phone.

 T: Take action.
-If you see a child alone in a car, call 911.
+Call 911 if you see a child alone in a car.

 • Safe Kids Palm Beach County